What are bunions?

 - Arranging your schedule to make sure you don't need to take any long trips for at least six weeks following the surgery.

 - Lining up another person to drive you home and stay with you for the first 24 hours after the surgery.

 - Stopping the use of any anti-inflammatory medications, such as aspirin, ibuprofen, or acetaminophen, for seven days before the surgery.

 The night before the surgery, you will not be able to eat or drink anything after midnight.
 You should also wash your foot the night before and morning of the procedure to help reduce surrounding bacteria and prevent infection.

 Bunion surgery is usually performed under MAC anesthesia ("twilight"), administered by an anesthesiologist.
 You will not see or hear anything during the surgery.
 After the surgery, patients are often given a long-acting anesthetic and pain medication, which is why someone else must drive the patient home.

-During the first week after surgery, you will need to keep the foot elevated as much as possible.
-Ice packs also should be applied for the first three to four days to the ankle to reduce swelling.
-Limited ambulation or walking is required over the first two weeks to promote healing.
-Most patients also are instructed on some basic exercises that need to be performed daily.
+During the few weeks after surgery, you will need to keep the foot elevated as much as possible.
+Ice packs also should be applied for two weeks to the ankle to reduce swelling.
+Depending on which procedure is performed, you will either be completely non-weight-bearing or have limited weight-bearing for up to six weeks after surgery.

 Sutures are generally removed about two weeks after the surgery in our office.
 Once the sutures are removed, you can bathe and shower normally, but will still need to wear a dressing over the wound to keep it clean and prevent infection.

 By the sixth week after surgery, swelling generally subsides enough for the patient to begin wearing a wide athletic shoe.
-It is important to continue daily exercises.
-If recommended, physical therapy may be initiated at this time.
+It is important to note that the foot may be swollen for over a year.
 Once the wound has completely closed, you can use lotions to soften the skin in the surgical area.